az19642/personal-website/README.md

 # Portfolio
-Developer portfolio created in vanilla HTML, CSS, and JavaScript.
+Developer portfolio created in HTML, CSS, and JavaScript.
 Built with Vite.

 WIP:
 - Projects section